 - (a) enforce the Laws. - (b) refrain from penalising in cases where he is satisfied that, by doing so, he would be giving an advantage to the offending team. - (c) keep a record of the game; act as timekeeper and allow the full or agreed time, adding thereto all time lost through accident or other cause. - (d) have discretionary power to stop the game for any infringement of the Laws and to suspend or terminate the game whenever, by reason of the elements, interference by spectators, or other cause, he deems such stoppage necessary.
 In such a case he shall submit a detailed report to the competent authority, within the stipulated time, and in accordance with the provisions set up by the National Association under whose jurisdiction the match was played.
-Reports will be deemed to be made when received in the ordinary course of post. - (e) from the time he enters the field of play, caution any player guilty of misconduct or ungentlemanly behaviour and, if he persists, suspend him from further participation in the game.
+Reports will be deemed to be made when received in the ordinary course of post. - (e) from the time he enters the field of play, caution and show a yellow card to any player guilty of misconduct or ungentlemanly behaviour.
 In such cases the referee shall send the name of the offender to the competent authority, within the stipulated time, and in accordance with the provisions set up by the National Association under whose jurisdiction the match was played.
 Reports will be deemed to be made when received in the ordinary course of post.

 - (f) allow no person other than the players and linesmen to enter the field of play without his permission. - (g) stop the game if, in his opinion, a player has been seriously injured; have the player removed as soon as possible from the field of play, and immediately resume the game.
 If a player is slightly injured, the game shall not be stopped until the ball has ceased to be in play.
-A player who is able to go to the touch- or goal-line for attention of any kind, shall not be treated on the field of play. - (h) send off the field of play any player who, in his opinion, is guilty of violent conduct, serious foul play, or the use of foul or abusive language. - (i) signal for recommencement of the game after all stoppages. - (j) decide that the ball provided for a match meets with the requirements of Law II.
+A player who is able to go to the touch- or goal-line for attention of any kind, shall not be treated on the field of play. - (h) send off the field of play and show a red card to any player who, in his opinion, is guilty of violent conduct, serious foul play, the use of foul or abusive language or who persists in misconduct after having received a caution. - (i) signal for recommencement of the game after all stoppages. - (j) decide that the ball provided for a match meets with the requirements of Law II.